markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 - The difference between relative and absolute units of measurement in CSS.

 In the next lesson, we're going to take our page and make it look good on any device size.
-This is called making a site "responsive" and we will be learning how to implement a CSS tool called **media queries** to make that happen.
+This is called making a site responsive, and we'll use a CSS tool called **media queries** to make that happen.

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.